mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/python_builtin_functions.md

 Function: Output the type of the input parameter.

-Valid inputs: number, list, tuples, dict, np.array, constant Tensor.
+Valid inputs: number, list, tuples, dict, numpy.ndarray, constant Tensor.

 Examples of code usage are as follows: